rehierl/node-tree-outliner/1-2-0-set-theory/_todo.md

-hierarchy of sets -> unordered tree - start with non-disjoint sets - end with pairwise disjoint sets - see partition refinement in computer science
+hierarchy of sets -> unordered tree - start with non-disjoint sets - end with pairwise disjoint sets -
+(/see/ "partition refinement" in "computer science" /)

 <!-- ======================================================================= -->
 ## a set of sets